Coalición Floresta Logo Coalición Floresta Search Buscar

 19

-The Public Administration, public companies, and municipalities shall make the necessary investment for those infrastructure works aimed at strengthening and promoting electric transport, such as charging centers, exclusive lanes, preferential parking for electric vehicles, railway networks, and others."
-In this regard, it is clarified that the current rate is based on an estimated demand and does not correspond to a cost responsibility relationship.
-In this study, an update is made of the mechanism followed during the first application (RE-0112-IE-2020), precisely because to date none of the electric companies reported the project, within the framework of public- private partnerships and the business models they must develop for such purposes.
+The Public Administration, public companies, and municipalities shall make the necessary investment for those infrastructure works aimed at strengthening and promoting electric transport, such as charging stations, exclusive lanes, preferential parking for electric vehicles, railway networks, and others."
+In this regard, it is clarified that the current rate is based on an estimated demand and does not respond to a cost responsibility relationship.
+This study updates the mechanism followed during the first application (RE-0112-IE-2020), precisely because to date, none of the electric companies reported the project, within the framework of the public-private alliances and business models they must develop for such purposes.

-Furthermore, it is reiterated that, although it is true that the implementation of this rate was in effect for a period of about two years, at the time of performing this update, the electricity distribution companies did not have a defined demand, nor related investments for this activity, as recorded in the responses provided by the companies in response to the consultation and request for information made by the Intendencia de Energía on November 11, 2022, through official communication OF-0942-IE-2022.
+Furthermore, it is reiterated that, although it is true that the implementation of this rate was in effect for a period of about two years, at the time of this update, the electricity distribution companies do not have a defined demand, nor related investments in this activity, as evidenced by the responses provided by the companies in response to the consultation and information request made by the Intendencia de Energía on November 11, 2022, through official communication OF-0942-IE-2022.

-The foregoing limits the possibility of having current market statistics that serve as input for deeper analyses, tariff recalculations, and adjustments to the variables of the model used for this setting.
+The foregoing limits the possibility of having current market statistics that serve as input for deeper analysis, tariff recalculations, and adjustments to the variables of the model used for this setting.

-It is expected that in the future the rate will be based on the statistical information that Aresep has to proceed with a real, efficient tariff adjustment that better reflects the dynamics of the activity and the costs associated with investment, operation, and maintenance.
+It is expected that in the future, the rate will be based on the statistical information available to Aresep to proceed with a real, efficient tariff adjustment that better reflects the dynamics of the activity and the costs associated with investment, operation, and maintenance.

-Argument 2: That the rate be calculated faithfully as a T-MT rate, based on time periods, power, and energy.
+Argument 2: That the rate be calculated faithfully as a T-MT rate, based on time-of-use periods, power, and energy.

-JASEC indicates that it is possible that the first electric buses, or a large group of buses, the owner may charge them during the day, which would affect electricity consumption during hours of higher value for the distributor.
+JASEC indicates that it is possible that the first electric buses, or later with a large group of buses, the owner may charge them during the day, which would affect electricity consumption at hours of greater value for the distributor.

-For example, the average purchase cost from ICE during the Peak and Valley periods, as well as the total average, are higher than the average price of this bus rate.
+For example, the average purchase cost from ICE during the Peak and Off-Peak periods, as well as the total average, are higher than the average price of this bus rate.

 Response:

-Consistent with the response to argument 1 of the opponent, it is necessary to reaffirm that the T-BE rate is a promotional rate whose objective is to incentivize the introduction of electric buses, and considering that the National Electric Transport Plan establishes as one of the actions the establishment of a monomic and promotional rate for charging centers for buses (Action 3.1.9.1 of Strategic Objective 3), a single initial rate is proposed for the entire country.
+Consistent with the response to the objector's argument 1, it is necessary to reaffirm that the T-BE rate is a promotional rate that aims to incentivize the introduction of electric buses, and considering that the Plan Nacional de Transporte Eléctrico establishes as one of its actions the establishment of a single and promotional rate for bus charging stations (Action 3.1.9.1 of Strategic Objective 3), a single initial rate is proposed for the entire country.

-It is highly probable that when the consumption demand associated with this rate increases, charging will occur during any time period.
-However, according to the current context, it is expected that in the short and medium term, the use of the charging infrastructure will occur during the nighttime period, considering that most operational schemes for public transport in the bus modality consider schedules between 4 a.m. and 11 p.m., and furthermore, nearly 60% of the authorized fleet serves routes within the Greater Metropolitan Area (GAM), and during peak hours practically all buses are in operation.
+It is highly probable that when the consumption demand associated with this rate increases, charging will occur during any time-of-use period; however, according to the current context, it is expected that, in the short and medium term, the use of the charging infrastructure will occur during the nighttime period, considering that most operational schemes for public transport in bus mode contemplate schedules between 4 a.m. and 11 p.m., and that about 60% of the authorized fleet serves routes within the Gran Área Metropolitana (GAM) and during peak hours, practically all buses are in operation.

-It is expected that in the future the rate will be based on statistical information, which would reflect the real dynamics of the activity and would allow the establishment of time-of-use rates that meet the objective of providing signals for the optimal use of electrical energy, when so required.
+It is expected that in the future, the rate will be based on statistical information, which would reflect the real dynamics of the activity and would allow for the establishment of time-of-use rates that meet the objective of providing signals for the optimal use of electric energy, when required.

 Argument 3: Explicitly indicate that the rate is being subsidized.

-The opponent points out that, in the event that the rate is approved as proposed by ARESEP, it should explicitly indicate that the rate is being subsidized by all other users, since the investment in electric charging stations is not being contemplated in the calculation, meaning it remains a promotional rate.
+The objector points out that, in the event that the rate is approved as proposed by ARESEP, it should explicitly indicate that the rate is being subsidized by all other users, since the investment in charging stations (electrolineras) is not being contemplated in the calculation, meaning it remains a promotional rate.

 Petition:

-· Explicitly indicate that the rate is being subsidized by all other users, since the investment in electric charging stations is not being contemplated in the calculation, meaning it remains a promotional rate.
+· Explicitly indicate that the rate is being subsidized by all other users, since the investment in charging stations (electrolineras) is not being contemplated in the calculation, meaning it remains a promotional rate.

 Response: